scanny/python-pptx/docs/dev/analysis/features/hyperlink.rst

   .address - target URL

-  .email_subject - subject line when link is mailto: type

   .screen_tip - tool-tip text displayed on mouse rollover is slideshow mode

-  .type - one of MsoHyperlinkType
+  .type - MsoHyperlinkType (shape or run)

   .show_and_return ...

-  .sub_address - anchor or bookmark within address, depending on type
+_Run.rolloverlink would be an analogous property corresponding to the
+<a:hlinkMouseOver> element

 Enumerations